-2009 murdered Pune techie's husband lauds Hyderabad cops over encounter
+2009 raped and murdered Pune techie's husband lauds Hyderabad cops over encounter

 Pune, Dec 06: The husband of a Pune techie, who was raped and killed in 2009, congratulated the Hyderabad police for the encounter of the four accused in the recent rape and killing of a woman veterinarian.